 - Ensures reports to Cabinet and Portfolio holders include an analysis of alternative options together with the reasons for the recommendation contained within the report. - Requires service plans and performance indicators to be aligned to Council priorities set out in the Gedling Plan. - Performance against the Gedling Plan is reported to and monitored by Senior Leadership Team, Cabinet and Overview and Scrutiny Committee on a quarterly basis.
-Performance data is also made available to all Members and is published on the Council's website. - The Council's budget is developed to reflect the Council's priorities and the Council has a clear financial strategy including a Medium Term Financial Plan - budgets, plans and objectives are aligned. - Requires reports to be considered for legal and financial implications and signed off on behalf of the Chief Financial Officer and Monitoring Officer with a new template agreed to ensure that the details of review and approval are documented on the report. - Has a project management framework, including the full use of business case development. - Has an approved Risk Management Strategy to ensure that risk management is embedded into the culture of the Council. - Has approved a Capital Investment Strategy for 2020/21 to 2024/25. - Will implement the requirements of the Financial Management Code to support good practice in financial management and demonstrate financial resilience and sustainability. - Has arrangements in place to seek and respond to the views of the community by: - consulting with residents about Council services and priorities through the bi-annual Gedling Conversation and Satisfaction Survey - undertaking miscellaneous consultation with residents and relevant stakeholders - Has developed an External Funding Strategy to ensure bids for external funding comply with Financial Regulations and meet agreed Gedling Plan priorities.
+Performance data is also made available to all Members and is published on the Council's website. - The Council's budget is developed to reflect the Council's priorities and the Council has a clear financial strategy including a Medium Term Financial Plan - budgets, plans and objectives are aligned. - Requires reports to be considered for legal and financial implications and signed off on behalf of the Chief Financial Officer and Monitoring Officer with a new template agreed to ensure that the details of review and approval are documented on the report. - Has a project management framework, including the full use of business case development. - Has an approved Risk Management Strategy to ensure that risk management is embedded into the culture of the Council. - Has approved a Capital Investment Strategy for 2022/23 to 2026/27. - Will implement the requirements of the Financial Management Code to support good practice in financial management and demonstrate financial resilience and sustainability. - Has arrangements in place to seek and respond to the views of the community by: - consulting with residents about Council services and priorities through the bi-annual Gedling Conversation and Satisfaction Survey - undertaking miscellaneous consultation with residents and relevant stakeholders on a range of decisions and policy proposals - undertaking a consultation with residents on the next Gedling Plan for 2023 - Has developed an External Funding Strategy to ensure bids for external funding comply with Financial Regulations and meet agreed Gedling Plan priorities.